jhinds/helm-ckan/README.md

 # Helm CKAN

-This repo serves to help deploy CKAN onto kubernetes via Helm.
+This repo serves to help deploy CKAN onto Kubernetes via Helm.

 ### Prerequisites
 - [docker](https://docs.docker.com/install/) if you want to build your own CKAN image